PennyLaneAI/pennylane/doc/development/plugins.rst

 PennyLane can potentially provide a default implementation of the preprocessing program which should be sufficient for most plugin devices.
 This requires that a TOML-formatted configuration file is defined for your device.
-The details of this configuration file is described the next section.
+The details of this configuration file is described :ref:`the next section <device_capabilities>`.
 The default preprocessing program will be constructed based on what is declared in this file if provided.

 Alternatively, you could override the :meth:`~.devices.Device.preprocess` method with a completely customized implementation.